regen-network/governance/proposals/2021-11-ibc-patch-upgrade/README.md

 ## Upgrade Instructions

-Please make sure to switch to the new software version on all of your nodes before this block height is committed on chain.
-If 67% of voting power does not upgrade to this version by `3126318` then the network will halt due to consensus failure.
+Please make sure to switch to the new software version on all of your nodes before block height `3126318` is committed on chain.
+If 67% of voting power does not upgrade to this version by this block height then the network will halt due to consensus failure.

 Build and install the `regen` binary using regen-ledger version `v2.1.0`: